SorayaFerreira/SorayaFerreira/README.md

     funFact: "I'm obsessed with classical literature 📖",

-    a_sentence: "Success depends on the number of failures you are able to endure", };
+    aSentence: "Success depends on the number of failures you are able to endure.", };
 ```
 ### Contact Me